JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 - What did you expect to happen?
 - What actually happened?

 Be mindful not to waste hours on a problem that a senior would only need 5 minutes to help you with.
+Find a balance between working on a problem and asking questions.
+Consider the difference between spending time and wasting time.

 ---

 ## 3. You Will Feel Overwhelmed in Software Development

-Feeling overwhelmed doesn't mean you're failing—it means you're growing.
+Feeling overwhelmed doesn't mean you're failing, it means you're growing.
+You are being bombarded with lots of new information, languages, methodologies, software, procedures etc. Your first few months will feel overwhelming.

 I still get overwhelmed when learning new tech.
 The trick is to break things down and focus on one step at a time.